scritty1249/ricelife-game/README.md

 > Mouse and Touch support:\
 > *Dragging from anywhere inside of the aiming circle around the player's character will also set the aim and shot power*

-#### Debugging support
-The follow URL query parameters will have visible impact on the demo.
-- `debug = true`**:** Will enable the debugger overlay, showing extra information about raycasters and collision boxes.
-    - This can also be done by setting `debugTools = true` on the window object (*global console scope*).
-This value takes precedence over the `debug` URL parameter.
-- `map = flat`**:** Will load flat terrain.
-    - Setting this parameter to anything else or omitting it will cause the terrain generation to default to the normal, randomized, curvy terrain.

-## Known Bugs
-- Players may be able to phase through vertical terrain (*"walls"*) if the terrain is thin enough